Teascade/reid-llvm/documentation/README.md

   *associated type* with given parameters.
   - **Accessing function calls**, a shorthand to call associated function calls which have `&self` or `&mut self` as their first parameter.
+  - **Macro invocations** for invoking **macros** which are evaluated at compile-time rather than runtime.
+Currently it is not possible to define your own macros, but there are some pre-defined in the intrinsics.
 - **Block-expressions**, which can return a value to the higher-level expression if they have a statement with a soft-return.
 Otherwise they return void.
 - **If-expressions**, which can execute one of two expressions depending on the